oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 Newsqueak was followed by Alef in 1995 and by Limbo in 1996.
 Alef, which was used in the Plan 9 operating system from Bell Labs, can be seen as a compiled version of Newsqueak.
 It is worth noting that the Oberon system has influenced the parts of Plan 9, which were implemented by the author of Newsqueak [26].
 Limbo is very similar to Newsqueak as well; it was used to implement parts of the Inferno operating system from Bell Labs, which is a descendant of Plan 9 and still in use today.

 Go mostly adopted the concurrency concept from Newsqueak with some additional features from other languages, such as buffered channels.

+But even though Go is designed entierly on the "channels as first-class values" principle, with dedicated syntax for channel communication, it still includes the whole array of synchronization primitives in a dedicated package of the standard library.
+Even if it is possible to to emulate low-level concurrency primitives using higher-level concepts like channels [28], it's in many cases just not practical.
+An article that has met with a broad response [31], expresses it as follows: "Unfortunately, as it stands, there are simply a surprising amount of problems that are solved better with traditional synchronization primitives than with Go’s version of CSP. [..]
+The summary here is that you will be using traditional synchronization primitives in addition to channels if you want to do anything real."
+[32] found, that "it is as easy to make concurrency bugs with message passing as with shared memory, sometimes even more"; other important finding are that mutexes are used twice as often on average as channels, and that message passing is the main cause of blocking bugs.

 #### Concurrency in Oberon